Dyson Micro 1.5KG vs V8

 Reasons to choose the Dyson Micro 1.5KG

-1. Better ergonomic option: The Micro’s lightweight frame makes it better than the V8 steering around furniture, especially in tight spots.
+1. Better ergonomic option: The Micro’s lightweight frame makes it better than the V8 for steering around furniture, especially in tight spots.

 2. Best handheld option: Its lightweight frame makes it easily the best handheld option of any cordless vacuum I’ve tested.